-Yes, a big one!
+Yes!
 The radiation dose to the lactating breast can be large.
-Lactation must be fully ended well before treatment.
-If you abstain from nursing for 2-3 months prior to treatment, we can be sure that lactation (and the ability of the breast to concentrate large amounts of iodine) doesn’t increase your radiation exposure.
+You must fully end lactation well before treatment.
+If you stop nursing for 2-3 months before treatment, we can be sure that lactation doesn’t increase your radiation exposure.

-I have children at home?
-What should I do?
+What should I do if I have children at home?

-Plan to limit contact with them for at least four (4) days.
-Always keep in mind the “arm’s length rule.”
-To resist the temptation of children coming close to you during this time, it is best to make plans for the children to spend most of this time with other family members.
+Limit contact with them for at least 4 days.
+Always keep in mind the “double arm’s length rule.”
+It is best to arrange for children to stay with other family members during this time.

 I am planning on staying at a hotel for a few days just to play it safe.
 What do you think?